Alireza-Motazedian/Dockerized_ANN/notebooks/README.md

 # 1. Overview

-This directory contains Jupyter notebooks for the MNIST digit recognition project.
-These notebooks provide an interactive environment to explore the dataset, visualize the data, build and train the Artificial Neural Network (ANN) model, and evaluate its performance.
+This folder houses Jupyter notebooks dedicated to the MNIST digit recognition project.
+These notebooks offer an interactive platform to delve into the dataset, visualize data, construct and train the Artificial Neural Network (ANN) model, and assess its performance.

 # 2. Notebooks

 ## 2.1.
 01_data_preparation.ipynb

-This notebook focuses on the data loading and preparation steps:
+This notebook is centered on the steps for data loading and preparation:

 1. **Setup and Import**: Loading necessary libraries and setting up the environment
 2. **Data Loading**: Downloading the MNIST dataset using TensorFlow's datasets module